dkallen78/Mathemagicus-Version-2.0/README.md

 Included in this project are the html, css, and js files.
 Also included is a .rar file with all the assets used in the game.

-### Up next: maybe number rounding, eliminating redundancy, achievements
+### Up next: quick average fix, maybe number rounding or comparisons(\<, \>), eliminating redundancy, achievements, more spell animations

+I noticed that there is a problem with the way I handle my average question answer time.
+I'm averaging the time remaining and I need to be averaging the time it takes to answer.
+Quick fix for tomorrow (it's bed time): 10 - valueI'mCurrentlyUsing.

 I've got a program that does number rounding that I might put in if I find the right way to implement it.
+The same thing goes for comparisons, but they're a bit trickier.

 I've also got a lot of code redundancy that I can likely remove.
 Some of my code is the way it is because it works, not because it's the most effecient way to do things.
 I want to go through the whole program at a later point and simplify things.

 People like achievements.
 I'm coming up with a list of achievements and looking for cool icons that might be suitable.
 I think I'm going to have 3 levels of each achievement: bronze, silver, and gold.
 The levels will be determined by how many times you've gotten that achievement.

+I want more spell animations like J. Jonah Jameson wants Spiderman pictures.

+## 11/28/17

+### Update

+I've been playing around with \<canvas\> because I wanted cooler animations for my spells other than just flashing screens.
+I'll grant that the transparent, colored, flashing overlays are pretty cool, but I wanted something better; so I made it.

+I added a \<canvas\> based animation for Euclid's Fireball.
+The animation draws out the basic construction of an equilateral triangle based on Euclid's famous method.
+Then I used a hatchet (@keyframes and defining each frame of the animation) to animate a semi-transparent radial gradient on an ::after pseudo-element.
+Then the screen flashes red like normal.
+I need to sync up the timing of the gradient and the screen flashes better.

 ## 11/27/17